-The higher the rating, the more likely anxiety could be contributing to or causing your anxiety symptoms, including having difficulty talking or moving your mouth, tongue, or lips.
+The higher the rating, the more likely it could be contributing to your anxiety symptoms, including having difficulty talking or moving your mouth, tongue, or lips.

 Why does anxiety cause difficulty speaking, talking, or moving your mouth, tongue, or lips?

 When this symptom is caused by anxiety, there are many reasons why anxiety can cause this symptom.
 Here are two of the most common: